 Different – but no less serious – issues arise for insured drivers who get involved in accidents with uninsured drivers.
 Those drivers can choose to sue the uninsured at-fault driver personally for the medical bills, lost wages, property damage, and pain and suffering that result from the accident.
 In practice, however, the uninsured driver may be “judgment-proof,” meaning that the insured driver will never collect anything because the uninsured driver simply has no money or other assets.

 Uninsured/Underinsured Motorist Coverage

 One way that drivers can protect themselves from uninsured drivers is by purchasing uninsured motorist (UM) or underinsured motorist (UIM) coverage as part of their own insurance policies.
-UM coverage pays medical bills, lost income and property damage expenses when the policyholder is involved in an accident with an uninsured driver.
+UM, the coverage pays medical bills, lost income, and property damage expenses when the policyholder is involved in an accident with an uninsured driver.

 UIM policies pay expenses that exceed the limits of the at-fault driver’s insurance policy.
 This is often necessary when drivers carry only the minimum amount of insurance that state law requires.
 Damages from automobile accidents frequently exceed these state-mandated minimums and a UIM policy can make up the difference so the injured driver does not have to pay personally.